claudiu-cristea/migrate_spreadsheet/README.md

   worksheet: 'Personnel list'
   # The first row from where the table starts.
 Points to the row that contains
   # the table header.
 It's a "zero based" value.
 If the table row is the first
-  # row, this shoukd be 0.
+  # row, this should be 0.
 The value of 3 means that the table header is on the
   # fourth row.
   header_row: 3
   # Columns to be returned, basically a list of table header cell values.